Steve Smith email@example.com

 (b) Devotion to something doesn’t necessarily mean possessing it.
 (Although some philosophers have cultivated a reputation for knowing what’s what, Socrates and Plato both contended that true philosophers do not possess wisdom but long for it and pursue it.
 So how do philosophers make progress?)

-(2) To find out which claims can be justified by using human reasoning powers; or at least to see what happens when reasoning (rather than subjective preference, authoritative command, or continuation of custom) is the test of a claim’s meaning; and to live on the basis of rational concept-formation and argumentation, to the extent one can.
+(2) To find out which claims can be justified by using human reasoning powers; or at least to see what happens when reasoning (rather than mere subjective preference, mere authoritative command, or mere continuation of custom) is the test of a claim’s meaning; and to live on the basis of rational concept-formation and argumentation, to the extent one can.

 (3) In using reason, to enter into the fullest possible conversation among reasoners, seeking out claims made by other reasoners and exposing one’s own thoughts to questions and objections posed by other reasoners.
 (The ancient Greek philosophers wove their disagreements with each other into the fabric of philosophy.)
 This seems to imply that reasoning will go on and on endlessly!